Read time :

 Linear attribution

 Equal credit is distributed across all touchpoints.
-Fair to every piece of content, but may overweight low-impact interactions.
-A casual blog skim gets the same credit as an in-depth product comparison.
+Distributes credit to every piece of content, but may overweight low-impact interactions.
+A casual blog skim shouldn’t get the same credit as an in-depth product comparison.
+Unfortunately, this model will weight both touchpoints equally.

 W-shaped and U-shaped attribution